tcassanelli/pyoof/docs/aperture/index.rst

         _ax.set_xticklabels([])

 As mentioned before the aperture distribution is complex, and depends on the radial offset added to defocus the telescope.
 Depending on that its shape in  real and imaginary parts will change.
-In general, the aperture distribution will not be used for the OOF holography study, only the power pattern and phase error will be used for visual inspection.
+In general, the aperture distribution will not be used for the OOF holography study, only the power pattern and phase-error will be used for visual inspection.

 In contrast the voltage reception pattern has the same inputs, except for the `~numpy.fft.fft2` routine, which requires two more important parameters.
 These are ``resolution`` and ``box_factor``.
 This is simply executed by,